 You first must choose the vessel you will want to use to ferment the vegetables.
 You can use a canning jar with a lid, a crock with a lid, a clamp down jar that has a gasket, or my favorite is a jar with an airlock lid.
-Airlock jars creating a low-oxygen, or, anaerobic environment, in which lactic-acid bacteria may thrive.
-It creates the best results with less chance of mold, but this is not absolutely necessary.
+Airlock jars create a low-oxygen, or anaerobic, environment in which lactic-acid bacteria may thrive.
+It creates the best results with less chance of mold, but airlock jars are not absolutely necessary.

 You will then choose to use a starter culture to ferment or you may choose to ferment without one.
 You can certainly make them without a culture, but the good bacteria will stay at a higher level longer if you add a culture.
 This will also increase your own body’s ability to use and grow these good bacteria inside of you.
 The one that I believe does this the best is Cutting Edge Cultures.